 When we started making the Lavender Bee’s Knees, we found the original seemed a little sweet, especially for a summer sipper.
 We also were running a little short for the amount of honey the original recipe called to make the honey simple syrup.

 Since we had a nice lavender infused simple syrup that we have been playing around with, we decided to sub in the lavender simple syrup for some of the honey syrup.
 It took this Lavender Bee’s Knees down a whole different road than the original by adding a rich floral note.

-We still used a bit of honey to keep the rich sweetness and unique flavor that honey brings, but the majority of the sweetness comes from the lavender simple syrup.
+We love a bit of honey to keep the rich sweetness and unique flavor that honey brings, and we hope that you try it with the floral flavor of the lavender.

 Crisp and tart with a floral sweetness, we found ourselves sipping this on our porch as the sun set on a couple of wonderful warm evenings the past few weeks.